 What to look for in a hard drive

 When you want a perfect drive you should clearly know what is that you are looking in a drive.
 Either it’s the speed?
-Capacity of the drive? performance in your computer or the aesthetics.
-To make a better decision you can explore three broad categories of hard drive to make the best decision.
+The capacity of the drive? performance in your computer or the aesthetics.
+To make a better decision you can explore three broad categories of the hard drive to make the best decision.

 Performance can be the most common driving factor for some people.
 No one likes working on a slow computer.
 Hard drive performance impacts largely on a computer performance and it has the following attributes: